nativescript-community/solid-js/README.md

 ## Caveats

+### Event handling

+Use `on:raw-EventName` and `oncapture:RawEvent-Name` to register event handlers instead of `on___`.
+It may be a little annoying, but NativeScript uses case sensitive event names and don't have native event bubbling, which means delegation couldn't function.

+To enable capture and bubble phase of an event, please refer to this [doc](https://github.com/SudoMaker/DOMiNATIVE#tweakabledefineeventoptioneventname-string-option-eventoption)

+### Patching `package.json` of `solid-js`

 You have to patch the `exports` key in the `package.json` form `node_modules/solid-js`.
 It is recommended to use [patch-package](https://www.npmjs.com/package/patch-package) for patching.

 For example: